puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ## Aliases

-It is possible to define aliases in UniConfig shell.
+You can define aliases in UniConfig shell.
 For this purpose, there is a json file named shell-aliases in the UniConfig distribution.
-This file can be found under Uniconfig/distribution/packaging/zip/target/uniconfig-x.x.x/config after unpacking of the UniConfig distribution.
-This file contains some sample aliases.
+The file can be found under Uniconfig/distribution/packaging/zip/target/uniconfig-x.x.x/config after unpacking the UniConfig distribution.
+The file contains some sample aliases.

 ``` shell-aliases.json with default samples
 /*